ping-maxwell/better-auth-kit/README.md

 <img src="./assets/banner/1600x600.png" />

-Better Auth kit is a collection of plugins, tools, guides, and examples for [Better Auth](https://github.com/better-auth/better-auth) built by [ping-maxwell](https://github.com/ping-maxwell), and free to use for the open source community!
+Better Auth kit is a collection of plugins, tools, guides, adapters, and examples for [Better Auth](https://github.com/better-auth/better-auth) built by [ping-maxwell](https://github.com/ping-maxwell), and free to use for the open source community!

 ## Getting Started